syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ### Clear selection

-Data grid allows you to clear the selection applied in the grid rows either by setting the `SfDataGrid.SelectionMode` to `None`.
+Data grid allows you to clear the selection applied in the grid rows either by setting the `SfDataGrid.SelectionMode` to `none`.

 {% tabs %}
 {% highlight Dart %}